Research

 Mikami presents Utzon as a brilliant and inspiring figure, a perfectionist, dedicated to his family, devoted to his work and stimulated by nature rather than architectural magazines.
 He is a persuasive talker, extremely open minded and undogmatic.
 The atmosphere in the Hellebaek Office is relaxed and optimistic.
 But, according to Mikami, Utzon lacked political skills and was inclined to cave in.

 In 1963, Charles Moses, one of the prime movers of the Sydney Opera House, representing the interests of the Australian Broadcasting Commission and the Sydney Symphony Orchestra, expressed strong doubts about the seating arrangements in Utzon’s scheme for the Major Hall as a convertible hall to fulfil the requirements of the original brief for a multi-purpose venue.
-Utzon planned for some of the the seats to be located behind the orchestra, but Moses asked Utzon to put the 2,800 seats in front the orchestra.
+Utzon planned for some of the seats to be located behind the orchestra, but Moses asked Utzon to put the 2,800 seats in front the orchestra.
 This reversed ideas expressed in Utzon’s 1958 Red Book - and in subsequent presentations - and was contrary to an acceptable trend in the seating configurations for concert halls.

 Ironically, Peter Hall had sought a position with the Utzon in 1959, but the Danish architect had not employed him on the grounds that Hall was not able to stay long enough in Hellebaek.
 Mikima reflects on what might have happened in 1966 if Utzon had decided otherwise.
 “No-one who had worked directly with Utzon could believe that it was technically possible or ethically justifiable for anyone other than Jørn Utzon himself to do the design of the Sydney Opera House as long as he was alive and active.”